 Sometimes you just need a little afghan.
 This project as written comes out long but narrow (mine is about six feet long and almost three feet across), so it's perfect for folding over and lying over one lap, wrapping around your shoulders, or using over two laps.

 This project uses moss stitch, a simple pattern stitch of four repeating rows.
 If you want to change the size of this project, you must keep with multiples of two stitches to make the pattern work.

-- Four skeins worsted-weight yarn for 900 to 1,000 yards total (I used Red Heart Hokey Pokey, a 100 percent acrylic yarn.
+- Four skeins worsted-weight yarn for 900 to 1,000 yards total (I used Red Heart Hokey Pokey, a 100 percent acrylic yarn that has been discontinued.
 Their Fiesta, an acrylic and nylon blend, would also be nice)

 - Cast on 144 stitches using your favorite method.

 - Do not join in the round.
 The circular needle helps distribute the weight of the piece.

 - Repeat the following four rows for pattern: